 Jamming at a kani ka pila can be one of the most fun ways to share music and learn to play the ʻukulele.
 It’s a relaxed environment where beginners and pros alike can take turns leading their favorite songs.

 By playing along you gain experience with new songs, chords, and rhythms.
 You also learn to play in a group.
 This is a total boon to beginner players.
-These are the kinds of experiences that quickly improve your skills and teach you all the things you’ll never learn playing by yourself.
+These are the kinds of experiences that quickly improve your skills and teach you all the things you’ll never learn playing by yourself – listening and watching other players.
 For a more advanced player, it’s a chance to explore accompaniment techniques, new chords, picking styles, and more.

 Everyone jams a little differently, but often beginners wonder what to expect at such an event.
 Here is a look at how a kani ka pila usually goes down as I know it.